Performance Tuning

 Server Speed

 Shared hosting packages - Shared hosting providers usually have a paralell process execution cap (10-20 processes).
 While a shared server is fast, paralell connections or paralelly running processes can lead to extreme slowdowns.
-In this case I highly recommend Disabling the search when typing and the Autocomplete plugin functions.
+In this case I highly recommend and the plugin functions.

 VPS and Dedicated servers - The demo runs on a 10$/month Digital Ocean VPS with ubuntu LAMP stack installed.
 It's a 1GHZ single core, 1GB ram server - thus it's extremely cheap, and not that powerful.
 Yet the response times are extrelemly low.
 VPS is Highly recommended.